As an ambigram designer, you may think you know ambigrams.

 So, we are going to put aside the words: symbiotogram (reads differently in step 3), chain ambigram (linked word to itself multiple times), multilingual (different languages in step1 and step3) etc. So we’re left with:

 As said before, some of the actual types (rotational, mirror, lake) fall into the category of geometric transformation.
 Others (figure-ground and perceptual shift) fall into the category of mind transformation.
-I like to colour the geometric ambigrams blue and the mind ambigrams green.
+I like colours, so I’m going to colour the geometric ambigrams blue and the mind ambigrams green.

 Now think about it, it’s simple why there are two general categories of ambigrams: geometric and mind.
 There is the art, and there is the viewer.
 If “something happens” to the art, then we have a geometric transformation resulting in a geometric ambigram.
 If “something happens” to the spectator’s mind, we have a mind transformation resulting in a mind ambigram.